michagodfrey/promptopia/README.md

 This is a Next.js project.
 It was built following [this tutorial](https://www.youtube.com/watch?v=wm5gMKuwSYk) by [JavaScript Mastery](https://www.youtube.com/@javascriptmastery)

+I completed the following features without tutorial guidance:
+    - Search by prompt content
+    - Filter by tag
+    - Search by tag

 Features to implement:
     search
-        search by prompt content
-        search by tag
         search by user
-    filter by tag
     view other profiles
         url: profile/id/profile-name